object-oriented-python/object-oriented-programming/doc/source/8_debugging.rst

 functionality, and the test suite is run on every commit, this situation will never occur.
 However the reality is that test coverage is never complete, and there will always be untested functionality in any non-trivial piece of software.
-Regressions are a particularly vexxing form of bug: there is little more frustrating to be coming up to a deadline and to discover that something that used to work no longer does.
+Regressions are a particularly vexing form of bug: there is little more frustrating to be coming up to a deadline and to discover that something that used to work no longer does.